klutchell/balena-nextcloud/README.md

 mkfs.ext4 /dev/sda1 -L NEXTCLOUD
 ```

-Restart the `nextcloud` service and the storage should be mounted at `/files`.
+Restart the `nextcloud` service and any partitions with the label `NEXTCLOUD` will be mounted at `/media/{UUID}`.

+The system path to the mount location(s) are printed in the logs.

+Add the storage location in the Nextcloud dashboard under Settings -> Administration -> External Storages -> Add Storage -> Local.

 ## fix nextcloud overview warnings